Affanuu/suspicious-allowance-trap-mainnet/README.md

 # Suspicious Allowance Trap Mainnet

-> Production-ready Drosera security trap monitoring ANY suspicious USDC allowance increases on Ethereum mainnet.
+> Drosera security trap monitoring suspicious USDC allowance increases on Ethereum mainnet.

 ## What does the trap does

-This Trap is designed Monitors Vitalik Buterin's wallet for **ANY** suspicious USDC approval increases:
+This Trap is designed to Monitors Vitalik Buterin's wallet for **ANY** suspicious USDC approval increases:
 -  Tracks common DeFi contracts + unknown addresses
 -  Alerts on approvals ≥10,000 USDC to non-whitelisted spenders
 -  Catches phishing attacks, compromised wallets, and malicious approvals